StarlingXWeb/starlingx-website/site/blog/starlingx-community-in-china.md

 ---
-title: StarlingX community interview: How StarlingX shines in the starry sky of open source projects in China
+title: 	StarlingX community interview&#58; How StarlingX shines in the starry sky of open source projects in China
 author: sunny-cai
 date: 2020-02-25T01:32:05.627Z
 category: features-and-updates